-- 17.1 The Department of Labour should ensure that copies of this code are available and accessible, particularly to persons with disabilities. - 17.2 Employers and employer organizations should include the Code in their orientation, education and training programmes of employees. - 17.3 Trade unions should include the Code in their education and training programmes of shop stewards and employees.
+- 17.1 The Department of Labour should ensure that copies of this code are available and accessible, particularly to persons with disabilities and organisations offering support to such persons and their families. - 17.2 Employers and employer organizations should include the Code in their orientation, education and training programmes of employees. - 17.3 Trade unions should include the Code in their education and training programmes of shop stewards and employees. - 17.4 The Department of Labour should ensure that copies of this code are available and accessible, particularly to persons with disabilities and organisations offering support to such persons and their families. - 17.5 Employers and employer organizations should include the Code in their orientation, education and training programmes of employees. - 17.6 Trade unions should include the Code in their education and training programmes of shop stewards and employees.